[WATCH] 2024 US elections messaging: What's in a name?

 Vice President Kamala Harris, once seen as a wallflower, has been discovered by Gen Zs since pop star Charli XCX tweeted “Kamala IS brat.”

-The U.S. elections is happening in a highly divided society torn apart by class, color, and politics.
-It happens post-January 6, amid the Gaza war, and pessimism about the economy.
+The US elections are happening in a highly divided society torn apart by class, color, and politics.
+They’re also happening post-January 6, amid the Gaza war, and pessimism about the economy.

 It is said that politics is downstream from culture.
 What role will pop culture and language play in the US elections?

-So what’s in a name?
-Multimedia producer Cara Oliver whipped up this vertical video.
+So, what’s in a name?
+Multimedia producer Cara Oliver whipped up this video explainer.

 Presenter: Cara Angeline Oliver